h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ### Overview

-H2O Driverless AI s an artificial intelligence(AI) platform for automatic machine learning.
+H2O Driverless AI is an artificial intelligence(AI) platform for automatic machine learning.
 Driverless AI automates some of the most difficult data science and machine learning workflows such as feature engineering, model validation, model tuning, model selection, and model deployment.
-It aims to achieve highest predictive accuracy, comparable to expert data scientist, but in much shorter time thanks to end-to-end automation.
+It aims to achieve highest predictive accuracy, comparable to expert data scientists, but in much shorter time thanks to end-to-end automation.
 Driverless AI also offers automatic visualizations and machine learning interpretability(MLI).
 Especially in regulated industries, model transparency and explanation are just as important as predictive performance.
 Modeling pipelines (feature engineering and models) are exported (in full fidelity, without approximations) both as Python modules and as pure Java standalone scoring artifacts.

 ### Why Driverless AI?